-Sony Computer Entertainment Inc. (SCE) aims to make games as popular as music, movies and broadcasting and has been developing our PlayStation® business for users in all age groups.
+Sony Interactive Entertainment LLC (SIE) aims to make games as popular as music, movies and broadcasting and has been developing the PlayStation® business for users in all age groups.

-To regulate access by underage users, SCE has included a Parental Lock function in PSP® (PlayStation®Portable) and PlayStation®3.
+To regulate access by underage users, SIE has included a Parental Control function in PlayStation®4, PlayStation®3 and PlayStation®Vita.
 This function enables customers to adjust access levels and limit children's access only to appropriate software across the PlayStation® platform.

 With the average age of Web users declining, concern is growing about sites on the Internet containing content that is inappropriate for or harmful to children.
-So-net Corporation, which provides an Internet-related service in Japan, has introduced "Site Select," a filtering system that blocks access to such sites, as well as to sites targeted by phishing scams, thereby aiming to create an environment in which the whole family can enjoy Internet use worry free.
+Sony Network Communications Inc., which provides an Internet-related service in Japan, has introduced "Site Select," a filtering system that blocks access to such sites, as well as to sites targeted by phishing scams, thereby aiming to create an environment in which the whole family can enjoy the Internet, worry free.